-It is that perfect time of year for starting outdoor projects with significant groundworks.
-By starting now, you get the best chance of “making hay while the sun shines”, and using the best of the UK’s (and northern hemisphere) spring and summer weather which can help greatly in keeping construction costs under control, and to programme.
+There is a demand for better anaerobic digestion of solid waste, and it is that perfect time of year for starting outdoor projects with significant ground works.
+By starting now, on any project like a facility for the anaerobic digestion of solid waste, you get the best chance of “making hay while the sun shines”.
+It is the best way to use the UK’s (and northern hemisphere) spring and summer weather, which in fair-weather can help greatly in keeping construction costs under control, and to programme.

 60,000 TPA Anaerobic Digestion Biogas Plant Approved in Yorkshire